-A guided bus tour is a great way to see the sights, including the Royal Mile, Parliament House and St Giles’ Cathedral.
-Take in the view from the castle, the scene of epic sieges, and home to Britain’s oldest crown jewels.
+A guided bus tour is a great way to see the sights, including the Royal Mile, Parliament House, and St Giles’ Cathedral.
+Take in the view from Edinburgh Castle, the scene of epic sieges, and home to Britain’s oldest Crown Jewels.

 The medieval old town is best explored on foot, on a walking tour with a local guide.
 And of course, you can’t visit Edinburgh without sampling a Scotch whisky.
 There are whisky bars all over the city and a handful of distilleries within an hour’s drive.

 Belfast is famous as the city where the Titanic was built in 1909, and the fun, interactive Titanic Experience is a top attraction.
 But there’s much more to this city than shipbuilding.